-This famous test system was the first truly computer-controlled IC test system.
-Introduced in 1966 it sported the equally famous DEC PDP-8 miniature computer.
-With paper-tape reader and teletype as I/O it went for the astounding price of $58,500.
+This famous semiconductor test system was the first truly computer-controlled IC test system.
+Introduced in 1966 it sported the equally famous DEC PDP-8 mini-computer.
+With a paper-tape reader and teletype as I/O it went for the astounding price of $58,500.
 It was Teradyne’s runaway best seller and would solidify Teradyne’s position as a learder in the emergent IC testing market.
 It would compete heavily against the Fairchild 4000 and Fairchild 5000.
 No one really knows which company was the champion in sales.
 VLSI Research Inc gives Fairchild that honor from old research by its founder, but still, confirmation has never been obtained.
 That said, Fairchild’s operation in South Portland, Maine bought a J259 on the condition that it remain a secret.
 Bill Russell, a test engineer at Sprague said of the system, “Compared to the J259, the others were just junk.”

-Quiz: Why was it named the J259 rather than the I257?
-For Answer move your mouse over the left picture.
+Quiz question: Why was it named the J259 rather than the I257?

 - Key Contributors: Nick DeWolf, Peter Konde, Milt Collins.